danieloc/ViagogoGraduateTest/README.md

 Finding the closest event on a grid map.

 ## To Run
 Please create a java project in eclipse.
-Copy and paste the 'gridMapElements' folder into the bin.
+Copy and paste the 'gridMapElements' folder into the src.
 Then run the 'programStart' file.

 ## Presumptions:
 I made the chance of an event being at any intersection of the grid 25%